hidglobal/digitalpersona-native-api/docs/typical-workflow.md

 Two sample applications are provided, one for C++ and one for .NET.

-The information in this chapter is extracted from DPAltusAuthSdkApi.h.
+The information in this chapter is extracted from <mark style="color:Red;">DPAltusAuthSdkApi.h</mark>.

 For terminology and concepts, see the DigitalPersona Administrator Guides and the DigitalPersona CLient Guide.